ossuminc/riddl/doc/src/hugo/content/_index.md

 to operate it.

-For those that like to learn by example, the model produced in the [Tutorial]({{< relref "tutorial" >}}) is presented, step-by-step, with new concepts added as they occur, in the [Example](examples) section.
+For those that like to learn by example, the model produced in the [Tutorial](tutorial) is presented, step-by-step, with new concepts added as they occur, in the [Example](examples) section.

-If you want to dive into the technical specification for the RIDDL language, you can go to the [Language](language) section and learn the language grammatically.
+If you want to dive into the technical specification for the RIDDL language, you can go to the [Language](language) section and learn the language syntax and grammar.

-If you want to dive into the software tools that RIDDL provides, you can go to the [Tooling](tooling) section and learn how to install and use them.
+If you want to dive into the software libraries and tools that RIDDL provides, you can go to the [Tooling](tooling) section and learn how to install and use them.

 If you're interested in knowing how we plan to extend RIDDl in the future, please review our [Future Work](future-work) section.